pharzan/pharzan.com/me.md

 ### Full-Stack Engineer — Shapemaker
 *Oslo, Norway • Jul 2022 – Present*
 Cloud-based structural engineering design and analysis platform for telecommunication infrastructure
-- **Geometry & Modeling:** Created parametric structural modeling workflows to generate finite element geometry; designed and automated cross-section geometry and property calculations to create a flexible system and reduce system input data complexity.
+- **Geometry & Modeling:** Created parametric structural modeling workflows to generate finite element models; Designed and automated cross-section geometry and property calculations to create a flexible system and to reduce system input data complexity.

-- **Visualization:** Built a 2D/3D visualization engine to display and render models in the browser via REST API communication, resulting in ~4× faster rendering compared to the initial MVP.
+- **Digital twin:** Built a 2D/3D visualization engine to display and render models in the browser via communication over REST API.
+This resulted in rendering becoming 4× faster from the initial MVP and created interactive 2D technical drawings of telecom structures.

 - **Cross-disciplinary collaboration:** Worked with structural engineers, driving the product from initial concept to a scalable solution while solving complex engineering problems.

-- Contributed by writing an automated buckling system and buckling length calculations engine, reducing data onboarding and saving up to 2 days of work for every initial data onboarding.
+- Built an automated structural-analysis module that eliminated roughly two days of manual preparation per new customer, reducing data onboarding time and lowering customer-acquisition cost.

 ### Lead Full-Stack Developer — Justsnap
 *Istanbul, Turkey • Aug 2020 – Sep 2022*